intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 levels.
 However, download rates in the lowest income zip codes increased as the pandemic progressed, closing the divide with higher income areas.
-One possible reason for this in the data is decisions by some ISPs, such as Comcast and Cox, that increased speeds for users on certain plans and in certain areas.
+One possible reason for this in the data is decisions by some ISPs, such as Comcast and Cox, that increased speeds for users on lower-cost certain plans and in certain areas.
 This suggests that network capacity was available, and that the correlation between income and download rates was not necessarily due to differences in the deployed infrastructure in different regions,